yesnik/mysql-guides/foreign_keys.md

 -- Query OK, 597870 rows affected (14.43 sec)
 ```

-During running this query *both tables will be locked for modifications*:
+During running this query *both tables was locked for modifications*:

 - in the big table `claims_import`:
   - we CANNOT insert, update, delete records